Careers Advice and Guidance

 We firmly believe that it is our role to ensure students are informed, have opportunities to reflect, have access to a wide range of careers opportunities and are thus able to make informed choices about each step of their career.
 In this regard we are building on a history of successfully meeting the needs of all our students.

-On a practical level we work closely with YC Hertfordshire (formerly Youth Connexions) to ensure we ‘tap into’ students’ interests to find the right work experience placement, college course and environment for success.
+On a practical level we work closely with Hertfordshire Services for Young People (formerly YC Hertfordshire) to ensure we ‘tap into’ students’ interests to find the right work experience placement, college course and environment for success.
 We liaise with professionals, parents and, most importantly, our students to determine the next step.

 Most of our students have experienced much change in their lives and as a result they struggle to cope with any change.
 To address this, we try to source every available opportunity to prepare them for this change.
 This includes multiple taster days and supported visits during which we share all the relevant information on every student’s strengths and weaknesses with our professional colleagues.
 We try to involve our parents in this as much as possible, so they can support the management of impending significant change.